khush1611/Jesse-git-branching-practice--sem-1/README.md

 ## Questions
 ```
 Q-1.
 What is the full form of HTML?
+A-1.
+Hyper Text Markup Language.
 ```